GautamGupta/bb-legacy-plugins/mass-delete-users/trunk/readme.txt

 * now can filter by users with no forum posts or WP comments

+= Version 0.0.4 (2009-04-03) =

+* bug fix for wrong option on api delete (accidentally still worked on bbPress 0.9 but fatal in 1.0)

 == To Do ==

 * backup option with undelete ability